dhruvinrsoni/cipher-alchemist/docs/DEVELOPMENT.md

 ## 🎯 **Application Development**

 ### **🔮 Core Application Overview**
-Cipher Alchemist is a **client-side cryptographic toolkit** built with vanilla HTML, CSS, and JavaScript.
-It implements multiple classical cipher algorithms with a modern, responsive interface.
+Cipher Alchemist is a **client-side password generation tool** built with vanilla HTML, CSS, and JavaScript.
+It implements character substitution to transform memorable phrases into strong passwords with a modern, responsive interface.

 ### **🏗️ Architecture Principles**
 - **🌐 Client-Side Only** - No server dependencies, runs entirely in browser
 - **📱 Progressive Enhancement** - Works on all devices and browsers
 - **⚡ Performance First** - Optimized for speed and responsiveness
-- **🛡️ Security Focused** - Implements cryptographic best practices
+- **🛡️ Security Focused** - Implements password generation best practices
 - **🎨 Modern UI/UX** - Clean, intuitive interface design

 ### **🔧 Technology Stack**